NSWALC Educational Scholarship

 In 2000 Mr. Frederick (Freddy) Fricke generously bequeathed his home to the NSW Aboriginal Land Council (NSWALC).
 The Council decided to use the funds from the sale of Freddy's home to establish a Scholarship fund to assist in the education of Aboriginal peoples in NSW.
-The NSWALC Freddy Fricke Scholarship (the Scholarship) was launched in July 2002.
+The NSWALC Educational Scholarship (the Scholarship), formerly known as the Freddy Fricke Scholarship was launched in July 2002.

-NSWALC has committed to make two scholarships of $10,000 each available annually, to assist students with funds to help complete their studies.
-It is aimed at penultimate year students at a tertiary institution in NSW.
+NSWALC has committed to make available annually, two scholarships of $10,000 each, to assist students with funds to help complete their studies and is aimed at penultimate year students enrolled full-time at a tertiary institution.

-The Scholarship will also provide an opportunity to undertake a six-week paid internship, to be undertaken between November 2020 and February 2021, in a NSWALC Business Unit of the Scholarship recipient's discipline.
+In addition to this, the Scholarship provides an opportunity to undertake a six-week paid internship, to be undertaken between November 2022 and February 2023, in a NSWALC Business Unit of the Scholarship recipient's discipline.
 In light of COVID-19, the timing for undertaking the internship component will be determined closer to the date.

-Fields of study may include law, finance, business, media & communications, human resources, land & environment, planning, policy or property management, or a discipline where the applicant can provide a direct link between their study and the current or future work of NSWALC.
+Fields of study may include law, finance, business, media & communications, human resources, land & environment, planning, policy or property management or, a discipline whereby the applicant can provide a direct link between their study and the current or future work of NSWALC.

 NOTE: Incomplete application forms and applications without all supporting documents will NOT be assessed.